wdecoster/cramino/README.md

 Creation time   09/09/2022 10:53:36
 ```

 A 140Gbase bam file is processed in 12 minutes, using <1Gbyte of memory.
+Note that the identity score above is defined as the [gap-compressed identity](https://lh3.github.io/2018/11/25/on-the-definition-of-sequence-identity).

 ### Optional output